 - A statement by a civilian that the identification tags for Lt.
 Wilson were present, enabling the marking of the cross.

 - Lt.
 Wilson was the only American buried in the civilian cemetery from which X-7341 was disinterred.

 On the 18 [sic] Feb 1944 an American fighter plane of the LOCKHEED P 38 type was flying low over the small town of SCHWANBERG.
 While four other planes of the same type flew hundreds of feet above.
 It is not know wether [sic] the air ship was damaged or not.
 The plane was loosing [sic] altitude untill [sic] it was flying at tree top level. when the wing caught in a tree and tore off, then hit a telephone pole, slid and caught fire.
 The German soldiers who were in the vicinity came to the scene of crash.
 They removed the body from the plane.
-It is unknown whether personal effects were found by the German soldiers as they turned nothing more than name, rand and serial number which they told the police.
+It is unknown whether personal effects were found by the German soldiers as they turned nothing more than name, rank and serial number which they told the police.
 They took off the identification tags of the deceased.
 The deceased was buried in the community cemetery.
 A casket of wood was furnished by the community.
 The burial was reported by the Burgermeister in routine searching operations.

 (signed) Pfc Peter P. SIGHT 46050319

 On September 9, 1946, at St. Avold, France, at 3:00, in the afternoon, Lt.
 Daniel S. Wilson was reburied between Unkown X-7330 and Unknown X-7318.
 Chaplain H.M.
 Trebaol conducted the service.

 I was heartened by the care that went into the identification of this one casualty of the war, to make sure the remains they buried were indeed those of Daniel S. Wilson.